 Regardless of the negative reaction (due to the film grossing three times its budget world wide) a sequel was made.
 Entitled Resident Evil: Apocalypse, the direction was given over to Alexander Witt, though Paul Anderson stayed on the project as writer and producer.
 Like its predecessor, Apocalypse featured Alice in the lead role, and was not based on an actual Resident Evil game, though it borrowed heavy elements specifically from Resident Evil 3: Nemesis, such as two characters from the game, Jill Valentine (played by Sienna Guillory) and Carlos Oliveira (played by Oded Fehr), as supporting characters, and the Nemesis as the primary threat.
 Despite implementing characters from the game into the film, Resident Evil: Apocalypse was received even poorer than its predecessor (but still made three times its budget as well).

 The third film, Resident Evil: Extinction, was released in 2007.
 This time, Russell Mulcahy directed the film.
 Despite deviating even more wildly from the storyline of the games (instead of the virus being contained by the destruction of Raccoon City, Extinction depicts a world where the human race has nearly been annihilated by hordes of zombies, and where deserts inexplicably cover much of the land masses), the film added another two characters from the series, Claire Redfield and Albert Wesker.
-The film was more of the same and was once again received very, very poorly by fans and critics, but still turned a nice profit.
+The film was more of the same and was once again poorly received by fans and critics, but still turned a nice profit.

 The fourth film, Resident Evil: Afterlife, was released on the September 2010.
 The story continues on from the third film and opens with Alice and one of her clones attacking Umbrella's Tokyo facility in pursuit of Albert Wesker.
 As the story goes on, Alice is left stranded with other survivors, one of which is Chris Redfield.
 They receive a radio transmission stating that there is a ship just off the coast that is a safe haven for survivors.
 However, Alice and Co. soon realise that the ship is another plot by Umbrella to harvest humans, but discover that Wesker is on the ship.
 The film ends with a shot a Jill Valentine (looking much like she does from Resident Evil 5 when under control of Wesker) leading an Umbrella Taskforce to the ship.